vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 - Phoebe's responses are translated into the user's first language.
 - The chatbot is a customized version of ChatGPT.
 - Simple, mobile optimized chat interface.
+- Can be deployed on a cheap, shared web server

 ## What problem does this solve?